 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Farfetch's score of 20 is lower than 78% of the industry.
+Farfetch's score of 34 is higher than 57% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2021, Farfetch reported total carbon emissions of approximately 415,956,000 kg CO2e.
-This figure includes 1,238,000 kg CO2e from Scope 1 emissions, 3,224,000 kg CO2e from Scope 2 emissions, and a significant 411,494,000 kg CO2e from Scope 3 emissions, which primarily encompass purchased goods and services as well as downstream transportation and distribution.
+This figure includes 1,238,000 kg CO2e from Scope 1 emissions, 3,224,000 kg CO2e from Scope 2 emissions (market-based), and a significant 411,494,000 kg CO2e from Scope 3 emissions, which primarily stem from purchased goods and services (223,915,000 kg CO2e) and downstream transportation and distribution (153,227,000 kg CO2e).
 Farfetch has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 greenhouse gas emissions by 42% by 2030, using 2020 as the baseline year.
-Additionally, the company plans for 70% of its suppliers, in terms of emissions from purchased goods and services and upstream transportation and distribution, to establish science-based targets by 2026.
-These targets align with the goals necessary to limit global warming to 1.5°C, demonstrating Farfetch's commitment to sustainability and climate action within the retail sector.
+Additionally, the company plans for 70% of its suppliers, measured by emissions related to purchased goods and services and upstream transportation and distribution, to establish science-based targets by 2026.
+These targets align with the Science Based Targets initiative (SBTi) and are designed to support efforts to limit global warming to 1.5°C. The company's emissions data and climate commitments reflect its proactive approach to sustainability within the retail sector, headquartered in the United Kingdom.

 Access structured emissions data, company-specific emission factors, and source documents